 Friday Forward Guidance ...

-In latest central bank moves, at the meeting ending on 31 July 2024, the MPC voted by a majority of 5–4 to reduce Bank Rate by 0.25 percentage points, to 5%.
-Four members preferred to maintain Bank Rate at 5.25%.
+In latest central bank moves, at the meeting ending on 19th December 2024, the MPC voted by a majority of 6 to 3 to hold Base Rate at 4.75%.
+Three members (Swati Dhingra, Dave Ramsden and Alan Taylor) voted against the proposition, preferring to reduce Bank Rate by 0.25 percentage points, to 4.5%.

-In latest central bank moves, at the meeting ending on 31 July 2024, the MPC voted by a majority of 5–4 to reduce Bank Rate by 0.25 percentage points, to 5%.
-Four members preferred to maintain Bank Rate at 5.25%.
+In latest central bank moves, at the meeting ending on 19th December 2024, the MPC voted by a majority of 6 to 3 to hold Base Rate at 4.75%.
+Three members (Swati Dhingra, Dave Ramsden and Alan Taylor) voted against the proposition, preferring to reduce Bank Rate by 0.25 percentage points, to 4.5%.

 Fed Funds Rate ...

-Growth in the U.S. was 3.0% in the first six months of the year, compared to growth of 2.5% in 2023.
+Growth in the U.S. was 2.9% in the first nine months of the year, compared to growth of 2.5% in 2023.
 The US economy is in better shape than economists and the Fed had expected.
+The Fed has upgraded the forecast of growth in the year to 2.5% in 2024 and 2.1% in 2025.

-Growth in the U.S. was 3.0% in the first six months of the year, compared to growth of 2.5% in 2023.
+Growth in the U.S. was 2.9% in the first nine months of the year, compared to growth of 2.5% in 2023.
 The US economy is in better shape than economists and the Fed had expected.
+The Fed has upgraded the forecast of growth in the year to 2.5% in 2024 and 2.1% in 2025.

 Bank Base Rate ...

 So what can we make of it all?
 The Bank remains concerned about the high level of wage settlements and service sector inflation.
 For the moment, our overall forward guidance outlook remains unchanged.
-We expect a series of two base rate cuts in the current year possibly beginning in August we said.
-We model base rates at 4.5% in the final quarter or possibly Q1 2025, but not much more to follow in 2025.
+We model base rates at 4.5% in Q1 2025 but not much more to follow in 2025.

 * Long Term Note : In the UK, prior to the Great Financial Crash [2000 - 2008] the average inflation rate was 2.0%, the average UK bank rate was 4.50%.
 Ten year gilt yields averaged 4.50%, real GDP growth averaged 2.5%, earnings averaged 3.5%, the unemployment rate averaged 5%.

 So what can we make of it all?
 The Bank remains concerned about the high level of wage settlements and service sector inflation.
 For the moment, our overall forward guidance outlook remains unchanged.
-We expect a series of two base rate cuts in the current year possibly beginning in August we said.
-We model base rates at 4.5% in the final quarter or possibly Q1 2025, but not much more to follow in 2025.
+We model base rates at 4.5% in Q1 2025 but not much more to follow in 2025.

 * Long Term Note : In the UK, prior to the Great Financial Crash [2000 - 2008] the average inflation rate was 2.0%, the average UK bank rate was 4.50%.
 Ten year gilt yields averaged 4.50%, real GDP growth averaged 2.5%, earnings averaged 3.5%, the unemployment rate averaged 5%.